MyNameIsTarric1/Beyblade_cv/README.md

-Here's a draft for the README file for your GitHub project:

----

 # Beyblade Detection & Tracking System

 Welcome to the Beyblade Detection & Tracking repository!
 This project leverages advanced Computer Vision techniques to detect, track, and analyze Beyblade spinning tops, including collision detection.